artur-stepien/wot-strongholds/README.md

 # World of Tanks - Strongholds 1.1 dev
 This is just a simple application made to track users income from World of Tanks strongholds skirmishes.
-For now only in Polish language but translations will be released in next version.

 ## Changelog:
 ### 1.1 dev